-Several research use higher orders of neighbors to integrate deeper structural information [14, 62, 85, 184, 199].
-Because direct neighbors aren't always enough to describe a node's surroundings.
-Excessive order, on the other hand, generally averages all node representations, resulting in oversmoothing and a loss of emphasis on the immediate neighborhood [129].
+Several researches use higher orders of neighbors to integrate deeper structural information [9, 11, 49, 93, 106], because direct neighbors are not always enough to describe a node's surroundings.
+Excessive order, however, generally averages all node representations, resulting in over-smoothing and a loss of emphasis on the immediate neighborhood [104].
 Many models are motivated by this to fine-tune the aggregation strategy based on different orders of neighbors.
 As a result, adequate constraint and order flexibility are essential for node representation.
-Challenging signals, such as Gabor-like filters, have been shown to have a high order of neighbors [3].
+Challenging signals, such as Gabor-like filters, have been shown to have a high order of neighbors [108].